 The chatbox settings are focused mainly on what’s displayed and where the chat window is positioned, along with the language that’ll be featured.

+Aside from that, you’ll get to set your icons, logos, and pictures.
+The chat icon has some widely recognized icons, so changing those too much should be avoided.
+On the other hand, uploading your logo to the window is a perfect way to additionally raise your brand awareness.
+If you also add the agent’s picture to make the conversation seem more personalized and humane.
+You can also choose if a greeting will welcome web visitors and choose on which pages it will be present.
 The styling options are all about looks.
 You’ll get to change the color theme – it’s smart to choose one that fits in well with the overall design of your pages but at the same time differs slightly, making it somewhat emphasized.
 Along with the theme, you’ll get to choose various titles, labels, automatic messages, and animations.
 All of these are little things that, when added up, project a feel of an approachable and professional site and, subsequently, potential services or products the site provides.

 If you don’t offer around-the-clock, 24/7 support, it’s important to notify your visitors of their inputs through automatic offline messages.
 This can vary from being info about your working hours to confirmations that their message has been received or an error in their input (bad email address, for example).

-Putting up automated messages is important because it doesn’t leave your visitors wondering if anything they’ve relayed even reached someone on the other side (think of automated emails when you’re out of the office with relevant information and instructions).
+Putting up automated messages is important because it doesn’t leave your visitors wondering if anything they’ve even reached someone on the other side (think of automated emails when you’re out of the office with relevant information and instructions).
 The great thing is that you can set everything up and just turn it on or off with a single click.

 Speaking of working hours, there’s a specific section dedicated to configuring yours.
 The way you set up your data here will then be pulled to all other features of the plugin.
 Just remember to update your times if they’re ever changed.

-If you don’t touch any other feature 3CX Live Chat has to offer, both you and your visitors will have the full experience that’s originally intended.
+If you don’t touch any other feature 3CX Live Chat has to offer, both you and your visitors will have the full experience that was originally intended.
 However, there are other things you can look into to expand the overall functionality even further.
-For example – the chat server, which can be standalone or run through 3CX (if you chose the former, you need to set it up separately, but the latter can be configured right within the plugin).
+For example – the chat server, can be standalone or run through 3CX (if you chose the former, you need to set it up separately, but the latter can be configured right within the plugin).